Docker RegistryEstimated reading time: 1 minute

 Users looking for a commercially supported version of the Registry should look into Docker Trusted Registry.

 The Registry is compatible with Docker engine version 1.6.0 or higher.
-If you really need to work with older Docker versions, you should look into the old python registry.

 Start your registry